SidNachaloor/SidNachaloor.github.io/README.md

 - [References](#References)

 ## What is Optimization?
 Optimization is all about finding the maximum or minimum of a function depending on the problem.
 There may or may not be an added constraint for these problems.
 When dealing with optimization, you are usually dealing with interesting points in a scenario.
-It's akin to finding the best or worst case scenario of a situation.
+It's akin to finding the best or worst-case scenario of a situation.

 How would we go about doing this?
 Well, let's say we have the area of a rectangle modeled by $f(x) = ab$, where a and b are the length and width of the rectangle.
 Then, let's say we are also interested in the perimeter of the rectangle, which can be modeled by $g(x) = 2a + 2b$.
 If we wanted to maximize the perimeter, given that the area has to equal 60, what would a and b have to be?
 This is considered an optimization problem.